we track for your security since 1999

 The Vigil@nce team watches vulnerabilities impacting your computers, and then offers solutions, a database and tools to correct them.

 Vulnerabilities of SLES

-An attacker can generate a buffer overflow during the conversion of real number by Ruby, in order to trigger a denial of service, and possibly to execute code.
+An attacker can generate an integer overflow in XSM/Flask of Xen, in order to trigger a denial of service, and possibly to execute code.

 Display other vulnerabilities of SLES described by Vigil@nce...